Facebook on Cleveland murder video: 'We need to do better'

 1:22 p.m.
 PT: Suspect's account disabled; all videos no longer visible to public.

-Syracuse University professor Roy Gutterman, an expert on media laws and free speech, said Monday that with nearly 2 billion users, he doesn't know whether the social network will be able to prevent more violent videos such as the Easter Day shooting from appearing.
+Syracuse University professor Roy Gutterman, an expert on media laws and free speech, said Monday that it's uncertain whether, with nearly 2 billion users, the social network will be able to prevent more violent videos such as the Easter Day shooting from appearing.

 "I don't care how many algorithms you employ, you're not going to be able to catch everything," he said.
 "People are surprised by the violence we see, but it's the world we live in now."